 Mindfulness is the term that describes a mental or psychological property of the mind in which the individual has his or her consciousness activated and at any time perceives, knows and understands oneself in its fullness and integrity while at the same time maintaining full awareness of the environment it surrounds him and the exact interaction he has with it.
 Essentially, when someone is in the state of “Mindfulness” he is in complete vigilance but also at the same time in balance and calm in his mind.

-Mindfulness develops an acute sensitivity to what internally and externally is taking place in the moment.
+Mindfulness develops an acute sensitivity to what internally and externally is taking place at the moment.

-Which could be said to be the focusing of ones attention in a non-judgemental way on those emotions, thoughts, sensations (extero, intero and proprioceptive) innate reflexes and inherent behavioural patterns that come about as the result of our interaction with our environment.
+This could be said to be the focusing of one’s attention in a non-judgemental way on those emotions, thoughts, sensations (extero, intero and proprioceptive) innate reflexes and inherent behavioral patterns that come about as the result of our interaction with our environment.

 Mindfulness doesn’t mean you have to sit in a full lotus whilst focusing on your breathing or heartbeat.
 But simply in your everyday life regulating your attention so as to become more aware from a position of neutral acceptance of those moment to moment experiences as they relate to emotion, cognition, touch, sight, sound, smell, taste, visceral sensation, proprioception (kinesthetic sense) movements and outcomes all of which determine your mental state as in the way you feel about yourself and subsequently what you feel you are capable of doing.